fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Gold Ore' %}

 *Where:* Mined from Gold Nodes, everywhere from the Lower Caves through the Magma Rifts.
+Generated by the drill up on the hill behind Delta.

 Like most ores, the purpose of this stuff is to be [smelted](#standard-smelter) into [bars](#gold-bar).